SIWECOS/Ini-S-Scanner/readme.md

 In **config/app.php**, section "Specific app vars", you can found and modify all configuration variables.
 1. "masterToken" - used for header authorization, for some specific security sensitive end-points;
 2. "scannerChecks" - major types of blacklists, which scanner check the domain against;
+3. "blacklists" - list of blacklists, organised by type and contain all parameters for scrap the custom data provided

 ## Usage